wevm/wagmi/docs/react/typescript.md

 ## Requirements

-wagmi is designed to be as type-safe as possible!
+Wagmi is designed to be as type-safe as possible!
 Things to keep in mind:

 - Types currently require using TypeScript {{typescriptVersion}}.
 - Changes to types in this repository are considered non-breaking and are usually released as patch semver changes (otherwise every type enhancement would be a major version!).